The Biggest Data Risks and Cybersecurity Trends for Law Firms

 Last year, the Russian Intelligence Service compromised SolarWinds, a famous monitoring tool based on open-source software.
 They had created a backdoor within the coding and submitted it into the base product.
 Hackers used a regular software update to inject malicious coding into Orion’s software for cyberattacks.

-Vulnerable applications are entry points for cybercriminals.
+Vulnerable applications are entry points for cybercriminals, creating fear of migrating applications to cloud.
 They are always in search of weak spots to infiltrate the system.
 Applications are used in every industry for better workflow and management.
 However, there is a need to protect these applications by limiting their access and implementing available patches for better security.
 Frequent updating of applications and systems helps to protect your IT infrastructure from potential attacks.

 3. Hackers Can Compromise Vulnerable VPN Devices